twalton83/twalton83/README.md

 I'm a full stack software engineer @ Lever with a passion for learning.
 Forever wishing for just a few more hours in the day to check out something new.

 - 🌱 I’m currently working as a software engineer at [Lever](https://www.lever.co/), an awesome company that builds an end-to-end talent relationship management platform
 - React ⚛️ has my heart, but I'm open to new tools.
+I'm currently learning Golang and Solidity.
 - ⚡ Fun fact: I am a major foodie 🍴 and have very strong opinions about cheese. 🧀
 <p align="center">
     <a href="https://github.com/anuraghazra/github-readme-stats">